 The purpose of the instrument scan is to:

-Instrument Interpretation: Combining all observations from the cross-check to determine the aircraft’s attitude and performance.
+Instrument Interpretation: The process of interpreting the indications observed during the instrument cross-check to determine the airplane’s attitude and performance.

-Aircraft Control: Applying the control responses necessary to fly the airplane.
+Aircraft Control: The application of the appropriate control inputs necessary to achieve the desired aircraft performance.

-1. Establish: Set the aircraft’s attitude (pitch and bank) and power to establish the desired performance.
+1. Establish: Set the appropriate pitch attitude, bank angle, power setting, and aircraft configuration to achieve the desired performance.

-3. Cross-Check: Verify the aircraft’s performance by scanning the flight and engine instruments.
+3. Cross-Check: Verify aircraft performance by scanning the flight and engine instruments.

-4. Adjust: Adjustments for any deviations noted during the cross-check should be made in small increments.
+4. Adjust: Make small and smooth corrections for any deviations noted during the cross-check.

-Pitch: The attitude indicator should be used to make corrections for altitude deviations.
-A rule of thumb is to establish a change rate of twice the altitude deviation, not to exceed 500 FPM.
+Pitch: Use the attitude indicator to correct altitude deviations.
+A common rule of thumb is to establish a rate of climb or descent equal to approximately twice the altitude deviation, not to exceed 500 FPM.

-Bank: The attitude indicator should be used to make corrections for heading deviations.
-A rule of thumb is to enter a bank angle equal to the number of degrees from the desired heading, not to exceed a standard-rate turn.
+Bank: Use the attitude indicator to correct heading deviations.
+A common rule of thumb is to use a bank angle approximately equal to the number of degrees off heading, not to exceed a standard-rate turn.

 Attitude indicator and power instruments | Primary instruments for pitch, bank, and power |